-TRAVEL TO ENGLAND
+GETTING TO ENGLAND

-There is additional information on travel, including student-oriented travel agencies and instructions for booking a flight, in your Study Abroad Handbook.
+There is information on student-oriented travel agencies, instructions for booking a flight, and other travel information in the Travel Resources section of your Study Abroad Handbook

-Travel Arrangements/Group Flight
+Travel Arrangements

-UW-Eau Claire students can book a seat on the optional group flight from Chicago, arranged by the University of Evansville.
+It is your responsibility to make and pay for travel arrangements to London Heathrow airport.
+You can book a seat on the optional group flight from Chicago, arranged by the University of Evansville.
 The group flight is scheduled to arrive on the designated arrival day and in time for the airport pick up.
 You will receive information about this flight and how to book it directly from UE.

 Please do not make travel arrangements until the optional group flight has been announced and the calendar confirmed.

-Exact arrival information will be given to you when the group flight information is announced.
+You will receive exact arrival information when the group flight information is announced.

-Remember:
+Important: